 I've never been into the whole Kickstarter craze.
-This important to know, because Friday The 13th is the only game I've ever Kickstarted.
+This is important to know, because Friday The 13th is the only game I've ever Kickstarted.
 I mean, it wasn't even a question.
 The only question was to what level do I back it?
 And how many copies do I want?
-I settled on one copy (for the time being) along with the soundtrack, because OMG Harry Manfredini!
+I settled on one copy (for the time being) along with the soundtrack, because OMG, Harry Manfredini!

 My wife and I are HUGE fans of Friday The 13th.
 I don't know how to properly convey that.
 Many of our first dates involved rewatching those movies (in order) together.
 I can't even fathom how many times we've seen them all over the years.
-Heck, I can't even count how many times we've watched documentaries ABOUT the series.
+Heck, I can't even count how many times we've watched documentaries about the series.
 It's just a huge deal for us.

 Though you could view Friday The 13th as just another asymmetrical game a la Evolve or Dead By Daylight - and that would be fair - it's a total love letter to the series.
 I had been following the game long before it even had the license.
 It used to just be called Slasher Volume 1: Summer Camp, and I was all for it as an homage.
 But being able to play a game where you actually get to explore locales from the movie is mind blowing for a fan like me.
 They totally nailed the feeling of the movies big time.

 My wife generally hates any game where she has to play with other people online.
 She won't touch stuff like that as it makes her really nervous.
 But when I said "hey, play this Friday The 13th game," she was happy to give it a shot.
 What makes the game so incredible is that each 20-minute or so match feels like it's a mini-movie where you can relay the plot of what just happened.
 It's actually exciting.